thickey-cretelligent/radius_spec/radius_document_center_specification.md

 - RADIUS user can copy a link to any document in the Document Center.
 - Client can edit the Document Category for any given Client Provided Document.

-## The Project Document Center is a RADIUS Point Solution.
+## The Document Center is a RADIUS Point Solution.
-- Develop a Direct Project link that redirects the user to the Project with the Document Center already launched.
+- A Direct Project link that redirects the user to the Project with the Document Center already launched.